Dear Durand-Hedden Association Members and Supporters,

-Each open house is made more interesting and exciting by the people who work with us in planning programs and creating and mounting the exhibits (no experience necessary, just a willingness to learn!), as well as those of all ages who come to enjoy them and to learn new, intriguing information about the history of our community.
-There are often activities for children, and the Country Store offers a growing array of unique gifts and books for everyone.
+Each event is made more interesting and exciting by the people who work with us in researching and creating the exhibits (no experience necessary!), as well as visitors of all ages who come to enjoy them and to learn new, intriguing information about the history of our community.
+There are often activities for children, and the Country Store offers an array of unique gifts and books for everyone.

 Gail R. Safian